bukarinevg/bukarinevg/README.md

 Projects:

 🌤️ Weather API Backend: A complex system providing real-time weather updates and forecasts utilizing NodeJS and Express.js with MongoDB and Redis for data handling and caching.
-View Project

 🌤️ Weather Frontend: React-based client application for displaying weather conditions, implemented with modern React hooks and deployed through GitHub Pages.
-View Project

 🎮 Tic-Tac-Toe Game: A simple yet engaging Tic-Tac-Toe game built with React, allowing two players to compete in a classic turn-based game.
-View Project

 📝 Blog REST API: A backend system for managing blog content, using Laravel and MySQL with JWT for authentication.
 View Repository

 🗓️ PHP-Scheduler: A task scheduling application that exemplifies using PHP 8's new features, Docker, and a custom ORM.
 View Repository